jakeymac/Johnson-s-Groceries-Client/README.md

 #Johnson's Groceries Client
 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}

-{Describe your purpose for writing this software.}
 This is a simple grocery store client that allows the user/employee to interact with a database that stores the stock information for a store's inventory.
 This software allows the user/employee to view an item's current stock and product info, medit that stock or info, add new items to stock, and even form a full receipt and finalize a purchase.
 This software is written completely in python, and utilizes google firebase for all data storage and managementt.
 I wrote this program to learn more about how to use cloud databases in programming.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}

 [Software Demo Video](https://youtu.be/ECQ9UF6Hohk)